j0hnwesl3yyy/recipe-rating-analysis/README.md

   height="600"
   frameborder="0"
 ></iframe>
 This heatmap shows that most recipes have a low carbohydrate proportion and tend to receive high ratings (around 4 to 5 stars).
-Recipes with higher carbohydrate proportions are less common across all ratings, but the moderate level of carbohydrate proportions are more saturated with 5 star ratings.
+Recipes with higher carbohydrate proportions are less common across all ratings, but the moderate level of carbohydrate proportions is more saturated with 5 star ratings.

 <iframe
   src="assets/protein_prop_heat.html"